MobilityDB/MobilityDB-Leaflet/README.md

 ## 🚀 Getting Started 🚀

-To get the application running:
+To get the application running, you need to set up the backend server, frontend server, and the `pg_tileserv` for serving map tiles:

 ### Backend